-Resources are available to provide parents and caregivers to reduce childhood exposure to secondhand/thirdhand smoke.
+Resources are available to help parents and caregivers reduce childhood exposure to secondhand/thirdhand smoke.
 Secondhand or thirdhand smoke can be a trigger for an asthma attack in a child.
-Children around smoke have worse and frequent asthma attacks.
-More than 40% of children who go to the emergency room for asthma live with smokers.
+Children exposed to smoke have worse and more frequent asthma attacks.
+More than 40% of children who go to the emergency room for asthma live with smokers (AAP, 2017).

-Thirdhand smoke particles are extremely tiny particles that are the residue from tobacco smoke and can easily make their way into the lungs.
+Thirdhand smoke particles are extremely tiny residues from tobacco smoke that can easily make their way into the lungs.
 These particles stick to surfaces and dust for months after the smoke is gone.
-Thirdhand smoke may be worse for those with asthma as it sticks to skin and clothes; so smoking outdoors, confining to a certain room or airing out a car does not decrease the exposure to thirdhand smoke.
+Thirdhand smoke may be worse for those with asthma as it sticks to skin and clothes, so smoking outdoors, confining to a certain room, or airing out a car does not decrease the exposure to thirdhand smoke.
 Quitting is not easy, but there are resources that can help!